ivanobarletta/doc_IBIRYS36/docs/experiment_setup.rst

 Experiment Setup
 ****************

-After the creation of an experiment folder with ease_createxp
+After the creation of an experiment folder with ease_createxp (see :ref:`create-exp-label` for more details)

 .. code-block:: bash